The Usos: Other media

 The pair starred in the first episode of Outside the Ring, where they cooked a traditional Samoan barbecue.

-Together, The Usos made their video game debut in WWE '13 as downloadable content.
-The Usos were not in WWE 2K14 but returned in WWE 2K15, and have continued to appear in WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, and WWE 2K22.
+Together, The Usos made their video game debut in WWE '13 as a DLC.
+The Usos were not in WWE 2K14 but returned in WWE 2K15, and have continued to appear in WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, and WWE 2K23.
 They also appeared uncredited in Countdown with Dolph Ziggler, Roman Reigns, and Big Show, as well as the animated film The Jetsons & WWE: Robo-WrestleMania!, which they play a role as Usobots, remaining in the same role.

-Jimmy is regularly featured in the reality television series Total Divas due to his marriage with Total Divas star Naomi.
+Jimmy was regularly featured in the reality television series Total Divas due to his marriage with Total Divas star Naomi.
 Jey has also made brief appearances.
 Jimmy has also appeared in his wife's music video for her song "Dance All Night", which was put on WWE's YouTube channel.

 The brothers are regularly featured on Xavier Woods' YouTube channel UpUpDownDown, where Jimmy goes by the nickname 'Uce' and Jey goes by the nickname 'Jucey'.
 In May 2019, Jimmy unsuccessfully challenged Kofi Kingston in a game of ClayFighter for Kingston's UpUpDownDown Championship.
 A month later, Jey challenged Kingston for the title in a game of Tetris, where Jey defeated Kingston to win the championship.
 Jimmy would then defeat Jey in a two-out-of-three game of The King of Fighters XIV to win the championship.
 He lost the title to Samoa Joe in a game of World Heroes.

 After being named the number one contender for the WWE Universal Championship in September 2020, Jey Uso was featured on an episode of the WWE Network mini documentary series WWE Chronicle.